 Depreciation is an accounting concept through which businesses calculate the declining values of their assets over time.
-Depreciation means a fall in the value of assets with time due to use or obsolescence.
+The introduction of depreciation means a fall in the value of assets with time due to use or obsolescence.
 It is regarded as a non-cash transaction and does not represent real cash flow.
+So here's the depreciation introduction and further, we'll cover depreciation methods in India, depreciation presentation, and depreciation accounting methods.

-Depreciation is a method of accounting which is used by a business to calculate and allocate the declining costs of its tangible assets over their useful life.
+Depreciation is a method of accounting that is used by a business to calculate and allocate the declining costs of its tangible assets over its useful life which is a short note on depreciation.
 These assets include buildings, machinery, equipment, etc. purchased by the business in the said financial year.
-It basically is a non-cash transaction which entails the decline in an asset’s value with the passage of time.
+It basically is a non-cash transaction that entails the decline in an asset’s value with the passage of time.
 Long-term assets are depreciated by businesses for accounting and taxing purposes.

 Depreciation is recorded as an expense and a deduction from fixed assets whenever a business prepares its financial statements.
 This serves the purpose of spreading the initial price of the asset over its useful life.

 The way in which a business uses depreciation can have an impact on the value of a short-term investment opportunity.
 Although depreciation is to be expensed according to a set of rules, the management of the business can manipulate it to mislead investors and analysts.
-Therefore, while evaluating financial statements, it is important to be aware of various misleading assumptions and methods used by businesses.
+Therefore, while evaluating financial statements, it is important to be aware of various misleading assumptions and methods used by businesses to deal with abstract of depreciation.

 The business’ management decides critical assumptions about how depreciation is to be expensed.
 The following assumptions are decided by the management: